esa/pagmo/README.md

 Check the doxygen for PaGMO at http://esa.github.io/pagmo

-Check the sphinx for the PaGMO Python bindings (PyGMO) at http://esa.github.io/pagmo
+Check the sphinx for PyGMO (the PaGMO Python bindings) at http://esa.github.io/pagmo